AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/segments/quick-segments.md

 ## Prerequisites

-Users need the [!UICONTROL Segment Creation] permission in the [Adobe Admin Console](https://experienceleague.adobe.com/docs/analytics/admin/admin-console/permissions/summary-tables.html?lang=en#analytics-tools) to be able to create quick segments.
+Anyone can create a [!UICONTROL Quick Segment].
+However, you need the[!UICONTROL Segment Creation] permission in the [Adobe Admin Console](https://experienceleague.adobe.com/docs/analytics/admin/admin-console/permissions/summary-tables.html?lang=en#analytics-tools) to be able to save a quick segments or to open it in the [!UICONTROL Segment Builder].

 ## Create quick segments